 Amount due from subsidiaries represents unsecured interest free advances receivable on demand.

-At the reporting date, amount due from a subsidiary of RM13,473,096 has been presented under non current assets as these advances are not expected to be realised within 12 months after the reporting date in accordance with FRSIC Consensus 31- Classification of Amount Due from Subsidiaries and Amount Due to Holding Company that is Repayable on Demand issued by The Malaysian Institute of Accountants.
+The amount due from subsidiaries has been presented under non current assets as these advances are not expected to be realised within 12 months after the reporting date.